-The eighth cranial nerve is a sensory nerve with two main components: the vestibular nerve, which is responsible for balance, and the cochlear nerve, which is responsible for hearing.
+Hearing Loss will affect 95% of Superficial Siderosis patients.
+Unexplained hearing loss or tinnitus will often be one of the earliest clinical symptoms of Superficial siderosis to present.
+The eighth cranial nerve is a sensory nerve with two main components: the vestibular nerve, which is responsible for balance, and the cochlear nerve responsible for hearing.